EPIcx-lab/mpox-behavioral/README.md

 python3 launcher.py
 ```
 depending on the system.
 All the input parameters must be provided in the parameters.py file.

+#### Input files

+#### Output files
+Each output file's name is a sequence of numbers separated by underscores.
+Numbers correspond to input parameters.
+The ordering of the numbers is guided in the 'launcher.py' file, and it is different

 ## Help
 The code contains plenty of warning functions, that help to solve the most common problems and mistakes.